PiotrNawrot/nanoT5/README.md

 - You have an in-house dataset that you think is more appropriate than the original pre-training dataset (C4) for your downstream task;
 - You want to experiment with continued pre-training or want to build on the T5 pre-training objective.

-**If you don't need to pre-train the T5 model, you'd be better off downloading the weights from HuggingFace Hub.
+**If you don't need to pre-train the T5 model, you'd be better off downloading the weights from Hugging Face Hub.
 Our checkpoints are worse because we work under limited compute.**

 ##

 In this project, we expose (for research purposes) and optimise everything in the training pipeline of T5, except from the model implementation.
 We include the simplified implementation of T5 model (which is great for teaching & learning purposes), however, we do not optimize it with the latest techniques like [tensor or pipeline parallelism](https://arxiv.org/pdf/2104.04473.pdf), because it makes the code much more complex and is not needed at a small scale. **Most importantly, we base our code on PyTorch, since access to TPUs is limited.** Key features:
 - **Dataset:** Downloading and preprocessing of the C4 dataset happens in parallel with the training of the model.
 The C4 dataset is > 300GB, so it takes a couple of hours to download it and even longer to preprocess it.
 This codebase does it on the fly without any detrimental effect on the training time and performance (we haven't observed it, although it might happen with an old CPU (< 8 core) or a slow internet connection). **As a result, you can initiate pre-training of your own T5 model within minutes.**
 - **Model Optimizer / LR Scheduler:** The original T5 uses a memory-efficient Adafactor optimizer.
 [A study on pre-training T5](https://huggingface.co/spaces/yhavinga/pre-training-dutch-t5-models), on the other hand, reports that training does not converge with AdamW which we find strange given that AdamW relies on theoretically better approximations than Adafactor.
 We analysed the source of this discrepancy with several ablations.
 Although there are many subtle differences between Adafactor and AdamW, what ensures the Adafactor convergence is [matrix-wise LR scaling by its root mean square (RMS)](https://github.com/huggingface/transformers/blob/main/src/transformers/optimization.py#L595).
 We augmented the AdamW implementation by RMS scaling and observed that it becomes **more stable during pre-training, achieves better validation loss, and is faster**.
 - **Exposure and simplicity:** We try to balance the implementation of the training pipeline by keeping it customisable while retaining a sufficient level of abstraction.
-We use the [HuggingFace Accelerator](https://huggingface.co/docs/accelerate/index) to implement operations like Checkpoint Saving, Gradient Accumulation, Gradient Clipping, and moving tensors to the correct devices.
+We use the [Hugging Face Accelerator](https://huggingface.co/docs/accelerate/index) to implement operations like Checkpoint Saving, Gradient Accumulation, Gradient Clipping, and moving tensors to the correct devices.
 We use [neptune.ai](https://neptune.ai) for experiment tracking and [hydra](https://hydra.cc/docs/intro/) for hyperparameters.
 Additionally, we expose a [simplified implementation](nanoT5/utils/t5_model.py) of the T5 model, training loop, data preprocessing, etc.
 - **Efficiency:** We use mixed-precision training (TF32 & BF16), PyTorch 2.0 compile, and utilise all optimisations listed in established optimisation tutorials [#1](https://huggingface.co/docs/transformers/perf_train_gpu_one) [#2](https://pytorch.org/tutorials/recipes/recipes/tuning_guide.html).

 ## Setup